d-daniel/Linux-SysAdmin/Part3/LDAP Directories and Accounts.md

 ```
 > Command `ss` is an utility to investigate sockets.

 Once installed, we have to generate a password for the LDAP user with command `slappasswd` (consider using SHA-512).
 Copy the password to the clipboard.
 Choose a suffix.
 A suffix is the root of your directory tree (`olcSuffix`).
-Before adding entries, configure a database (visit the website for a sample configuration file).
+Before adding entries, configure a database (visit a website for a sample configuration file).
 Edit an LDIF file and paste the password in `oclRootPW`.
-Mine looks as follows (note the `olcRootDN`):
+My `db.ldif` file looks as follows (note the `olcRootDN`):
 ```sh
 dn: olcDatabase={2}hdb,cn=config
 changetype: modify